solo-io/supergloo/docs/content/contributing/developers/_index.md

 ### Code review guidelines

-It’s important that every piece of code in Service Mesh Hub is reviewed by at least one Solo team member familiar with that codebase.
+It’s important that every piece of code in Gloo Mesh is reviewed by at least one Solo team member familiar with that codebase.

-1. **Changelog** Every PR in Service Mesh Hub needs a changelog entry.
+1. **Changelog** Every PR in Gloo Mesh needs a changelog entry.
 For more information about changelogs, see the [readme](https://github.com/solo-io/go-utils/tree/master/changelogutils).
 2. **CI check** A Solo team member needs to kick off the CI process by commenting `/test` on your PR.
 3. **Testing** Please write tests for your changes.
 Bias towards fast / unit testing.
 4. **Comments** The code reviewer may leave comments to discuss changes.
 Minor preferences are often called out with `nit`.